yegorsokolov/BotCopier/README.md

 - Ensure the MT4 terminal has permission to write files in `MQL4\Files`.
 - When running Python scripts, verify the paths to log files and models are correct.
 - Use the Experts and Journal tabs inside MT4 for additional debugging information.
 - For services managed by systemd, view logs with `journalctl -u <service>`.
+If the journal isn't available, check the corresponding `.log` file in the project directory.

 ### Trace Correlation